estaciolima/estaciolima/README.md

 - 👋 Hi, I’m @estaciolima
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything interesting enough
-- 🌱 I’m currently learning Data Science and Robotics
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that is worth doing, I want to learn
 - 📫 How to reach me ...

 <!---